 WSU Undergraduate Admissions provides campus tours regularly that include a visit to Shocker Hall and a tour of a sample room (Double 2 Bedroom Suite).
-They also provide an Innovation Campus tour that includes a stop at The Flats and a tour of a 2 Bedroom Apartment.
+They also provide an Innovation Campus tour that includes a stop at The Suites to see a 2 Bedroom suite.
+Tours of a sample room at The Flats can be arranged on a individual basis by calling The Suites front desk at 316-978-6600.
 To schedule a campus tour, please visit the Admissions webpage.

 Unfortunately, not every type of room is avaible to view throughout the year as they are occupied by current residents or summer camp/conference participants.
 Floorplans, pictures, and videos of various room types are available to view on the Campus Housing Options page.

 The application will register as incomplete until the few remaining steps are completed.
 Room selection is in April, but you will receive an email with a date and timeslot when you can login and select your room and meal plan.
 If you can't login at that designated time, you can login any time after that, as the room selection portal will remain open to you until you reserve a room.
 Then in the summer, you will be asked to login and confirm your arrival date.
 We will send you email notifications when those steps are coming up, so keep an eye on your email.
 Once those few steps are finished, the application should register as complete.
 Email us at firstname.lastname@example.org or give us a call at 316-978-3693 if you have any questions.